xamples369/xamples369/README.md

 **[MedianMolding](https://medianmolding.com)** — a shop-floor system for injection molding plants.
 Machines, molds, process parameters, maintenance, audits — everything that used to live in paper binders and scattered Excel files, in one place.
 Born from three digitalized checklists and five years of watching what a factory actually needs.
-Currently deployed in production.
+Currently deploying in production.

 **[psychodiary](https://github.com/xamples369/psychodiary)** — a mobile-first journal for personal mental-health tracking.
 Four quiet screens, a small JSON archive on the device, no cloud,